amaranth-lang/amaranth/docs/install.rst

 .. |develop:first-time| replace:: To install an editable development snapshot of nMigen for the first time, run:
 .. |develop:update| replace:: Any changes made to the ``nmigen`` directory will immediately affect any code that uses nMigen.
 To update the snapshot, run:
-.. |develop:reinstall| replace:: It is important to run the ``pip3 install --editable .[builtin-yosys]`` command each time the editable development snapshot is updated in case package dependencies have been added or changed.
+.. |develop:reinstall| replace:: each time the editable development snapshot is updated in case package dependencies have been added or changed.
 Otherwise, code using nMigen may misbehave or crash with an ``ImportError``.

 .. content-tabs::